Charming places to visit in Indianapolis, Indiana

 Fort Harrison State Park

 Fort Harrison offers several attractions, including an 18-hole golf course, a water park, and hiking trails.
 In addition, there is a nature center and a dog park.
-Aside from these, there are picnic areas, playgrounds, and several sports fields.
+There are also picnic areas, playgrounds, and several sports fields.

 Fort Harrison State Park, Indianapolis